Solar in Regina, Saskatchewan – Asking the Questions and Choosing the right system for your needs.

 Asking, and being asked the right question about solar power for your needs can help illustrate that not all solar is the same and your needs are being met with a quality system that will last decades.
 Below is a list of questions that will help.

 Do I want to reduce my bill or remove it, what size system will I need to do either?
-This depends also on your budget and many other factors, have the companies you interview go through the different scenarios.
+This depends also on your budget and many other factors, have the installer go through the different scenarios.

 How long will it take to pay off my system?
 This depends on: